winitzki/sofp/README.md

 - from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:  catamorphisms and other "something-morphisms", comonads and co-applicatives, rigid functors, type-level and functor-level fixpoints, trampolines and monadic tail recursion, cofree comonads, lenses / prisms and other "optics", arrows, Kahn extensions, extensible effects ("types à la carte"), initial vs. final representations of data types ("final tagless" interpreters)
 - interpretation of OO programming from the perspective of AFTT
 - design patterns of FP that replace OO design patterns
+- functional reactive programming
+- an example of a full-stack application implemented in Scala with FP patterns